 Wrongful death litigation is a recourse for individuals who have lost loved ones through the fault of another.
 The laws that define wrongful death and determine its application are detailed in Chapter 2125 of the Ohio Revised Code.

-As defined by Ohio state law, wrongful death occurs as a result of a wrongful act, such as negligence, which the decedent would have been able to recover damages for were it not for the consequential death.
-The death may be caused by an individual, corporation, state or foreign country.
+As defined by Ohio's wrongful death statute, wrongful death occurs as a result of a wrongful act, such as negligence, which the decedent would have been able to recover damages for were it not for the consequential death.
+The death may be caused by an individual, corporation, state, or foreign country.

 Who May File a Wrongful Death Lawsuit?